-They gave their best effort at uniting two storylines that never needed to link.
-Unfortunately, there are still too many continuity errors and plot problems for this movie to pass as an adequate band-aid on the whole bungled X-Men franchise.
+In X-Men: Days of Future Past, they gave their best effort at uniting two franchises that never needed to link.
+Unfortunately, there are still too many continuity errors and plot problems for this movie to pass as an adequate band-aid on the whole bungled X-Men cinematic mess.

-First question: Does Mystique age?
-If she’s 30-something in Days of Future Past, set in 1973, how is she a young woman (Rebecca Romijn) in her mid-thirties (at most) when she loses her powers in X-Men: The Last Stand (2006), set in present-day?
+First question: Does Mystique ever age?
+If she’s 30-something in Days of Future Past, set in 1973, how is she still a very young woman (Rebecca Romijn) in her mid-thirties (at most) when she loses her powers in X-Men: The Last Stand (2006), set in present-day?

 Also, how can Xavier reassemble himself after being blown to bits?
 He gets killed in The Last Stand by Dark Phoenix/Jean Grey, yet he’s alive in his hover-wheelchair in the early scenes of Days of Future Past.
 Xavier is a powerful mutant, but I didn’t think he was that powerful.